 • Cervical and Lumbar Discectomy/Laminectomy

 • Many more Open and Arthroscopic Procedures

-Is there a difference in safety in the ASC?
+Is there a difference in safety in an ASC?

-Ambulatory Surgery Centers are subject to strict regulations equivalent to those of a hospital surgical suite.
-The facility must be licensed and successfully pass rigorous accreditation processes to demonstrate the safe and effective ability to treat patients.
+ASCs like the Ortho RI Surgery Center are subject to strict regulations equivalent to those of a hospital surgical suite.
+A facility must be licensed and successfully pass rigorous accreditation processes to demonstrate the safe and effective ability to treat patients.

 How do I know if I am a candidate for orthopedic surgery at an ASC?